CrowdStrike/aws-ssm-distributor/official-package/README.md

 | Debian 11                                                | x86_64        |
 | All Windows Versions supported by the CrowdStrike Sensor | x86_64        |

+> [!NOTE]
-> Note: For supported Windows versions, check the CrowdStrike documentation.
+> For supported Windows versions, check the CrowdStrike documentation.

 ## Requirements